Ross-Esmond/code-fns/README.md

 ```

 You will receive an array of tokens, which are themselves a tuple of a string, a
 location, and a color, when applicable.
-Colors are based on the github dark
+Colors are based on the GitHub dark
 theme, though we hope to add more themes in the future.

 ```tsx